4

 The gold standard for home treadmills is a running surface of 20″ x 60″.

-With this size, most users can comfortably run as fast as the want without having to shorten their stride.
+At this size, most users can comfortably run as fast as the want without having to shorten their stride.

 And maybe a lot of people don’t know what to expect, but now you do.

-Luckily, you don’t have to settle for less than 20″ x 60” in this budget price range.
+And luckily, you don’t have to settle for less than 20″ x 60” in this budget price range.

 Motor

 The motor strength is another crucial spec to consider when looking for an affordable treadmill.
-This probably isn’t surprising, but stronger is better.

-Especially if you plan on doing some running on your new machine.
+And I doubt this is too surprising, but stronger is better, especially if you plan on doing some running on your new machine.

-Home treadmill motors usually fall in the 2.0 – 4.0 CHP range.
+As a reference, most home treadmill motors usually fall in the 2.0 – 4.0 CHP range.

 But there are several great treadmills in this price range that offer 3.0 CHP motors, so there’s really no reason to settle for a weaker motor.